Call Your Spirit Back

 Welcome your spirit back from its wandering.
 It may return in pieces, in tatters.
 Gather them together.
 They will be happy to be found after being lost for so long.”

-We’re all calling our spirits back; pulling together our tatters and making them whole; inviting ourselves to live more fully.
+All of us are calling our spirits back; pulling together our tatters and making them whole; inviting ourselves to live more fully.

 Your spirit wants to return.

-~Speak with kindness.
+• Speak with kindness.

-~Receive as much as you give.
+• Receive as much as you give.

-~Accept yourself just as you are.
+• Accept yourself just as you are.

-~Be brave enough to step back into the world.
+• Be brave enough to step back into the world.

 Click here to get my free daily mindfulness texts.
 These messages help you remember who you are.